evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_Sportback_50_e-tron/_index.md

 Audi Q8 Sportback 50 e-tron has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 152 mm, and the max is 248 mm.
+The minimum ground clearance is 152 mm, and the maximum is 248 mm.

 You can order Audi Q8 Sportback 50 e-tron with an alternative Adaptive Air Suspension Sport suspension.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 152 mm, and the max is 248 mm.
+The minimum ground clearance is 152 mm, and the maximum is 248 mm.

 ### Steering